 Step Four: LinkedIn.
 Because I said so.
 I’m sorry, what?
 But you don’t talk about your writing to the people you used to work with?
 Buck up.
 You don’t have to say anything to them.
 Set it up correctly (tutorial here).
 Just make your connections and let LinkedIn do the rest for you.
 You’ll be surprised how many people say to you “you wrote a book?” and that’s when you go in for the kill.
 Make that sale.
 No one’s going to do it for you.
 The good thing about LinkedIn is you can set it up so your Twitter account feeds it updates.
 You will hardly ever have to go there.

 Step Five: Goodreads.
 Your books are aimlessly floating around Goodreads unclaimed.
 Go get them.
-Here’s how to set up your author page, courtesy of our Rich Meyer.
+Here’s some info on Goodreads to help you get started.
 Goodreads is a heavily used web site which is craved by readers.
 You don’t ever have to go there except when you publish a new book – you need to add that to your list.
 You can set it up so your Twitter and blog feeds appear on your Goodreads profile page.
 Constant updating without any effort is a big win, and you have one more platform where you can gain exposure.

 These are the bare minimum of what a new author should do.
 I’m sorry, are you whining again?
 You say you’ve set everything up, but they’re in a vacuum?
 We’re one step ahead of you.
 Keep your eyes glued to Indies Unlimited at 5 a.m.
 Pacific time on Wednesdays for our “like-fests”.
 We have them for Amazon.com book & author pages, Facebook pages, Twitter followers, LinkedIn exposure, and yes, even Goodreads…and more.
 We’ve got everything RIGHT HERE to help you build your empire.